We use advanced crop pathology diagnostic methods- including DNA markers and Spore Imaging– to identify pests threatening your crops.

 From the Lab Bench…

-PSI has assayed 69 submissions of Amaranth tissue so far in 2023.
+PSI has assayed 98 submissions of Amaranth tissue as of Sept 10 2024.

 What the Experts Say